ashiqimran/ashiqimran.github.io/_pages/research.md

 author_profile: true
 ---

-My Research focuses on developing new techniques that (1) reduce the dependency for large-scale annotated data to train Machine Learning models from scratch as well as adapting to new domains from previous learned domains.
+My Research focuses on developing new techniques that reduce the dependency for large-scale annotated data to train Machine Learning models from scratch as well as adapting to new domains by transfer learning from source domains.

 <br/>
     <span style="color:black; font-size:17px"><b><font color="brown" size="5">Domain Adaptive Transfer Learning on Visual Attention Aware Data Augmentation for Fine Grained Visual Categorization</font></b></span><br/>